 Don’t believe me?
-We’ll take a look at some of the best Reddit personal finance gems below.
+We’ll take a look at some of the best Reddit financial advice below.
 But before we do, let’s do a quick Reddit 101.

-It’s hard to know what’s going on when you’re just getting started.
+It’s hard to know what’s going on when you start.
 But don’t give up on it because the platform is incredibly powerful.
 It serves as an organized message board where communities of people with like-minded interests engage.

 Here’s some common lingo:

-- Subreddits: These are channels focused on a particular topic ranging anywhere from Politics, Funny, Uplifting News, Gaming all the way to “Tinder.”
+- Subreddits: These channels focus on a particular topic ranging anywhere from Politics, Funny, Uplifting News, Gaming all the way to “Tinder.”

 - Upvote / Downvote: As alluded to earlier, readers of a particular thread can upvote or downvote a comment.
 The “score” you see in between the up and down arrows is simply the number of upvotes minus the number of downvotes.